Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for 21 Guns by Green Day

-This was the second released single from their eighth studio album titled 21’st century breakdown.
-Peaking at number 2 on the Billboard Hot 100 chart, it sold over 1 million copies alone in the US followed by 400,000 in the UK.
-The official music video for the song is sitting at nearly 400 million views on YouTube.
+This was the second-released single from their eighth studio album titled 21st Century Breakdown.
+Peaking at number 2 on the Billboard Hot 100 chart, it sold over 1 million copies in the US alone, followed by 400,000 in the UK.
+The official music video for the song is sitting at over 500 million views on YouTube.

 Final Thoughts On Easy Bass Songs for Beginners

-It’s essential to ensure that the songs you start with are ones you genuinely enjoy – I always struggle when attempting to learn a new instrument or technique with songs that don’t truly interest me.
+It’s essential that the songs you start with are ones you genuinely enjoy.
+I always struggle when attempting to learn a new instrument or technique with songs that don’t truly interest me.